 Zakat is provided for the Company and for subsidiaries operate inside the Kingdom of Saudi Arabia in accordance with Regulations of the General Authority of Zakat and Tax (GAZT) prevailing in the Kingdom of Saudi Arabia.
 Income tax is provided for in accordance with fiscal authorities in which the Company's subsidiaries operate outside the Kingdom of Saudi Arabia.
-Provision for zakat and income tax is charged to the interim condensed consolidated statement of income.
+The provision for the interim period is calculated based on the estimated zakat and tax provision for the whole year.
+The difference between the provision made during interim period and the actual provision for the period based on the detailed calculation for the year is accounted for at year end.